SpenceKonde/arduino-tiny-841/README.md

 ============

 For use with Optiboot, the following components and connections are required:
-* Arduino pin 9/PA1/TXD0 to RXI of serial adapter
+* Arduino pin 9/PA1/TXD0 to RXI of serial adapter (0/PB0 on 1634)
-* Arduino pin 8/PA2/RXD0 to TXO of serial adapter
+* Arduino pin 8/PA2/RXD0 to TXO of serial adapter (1/PA7 on 1634)
 * Diode between Reset and Vcc (band towards Vcc)
 * 0.1uf capacitor between Reset and DTR of serial adapter
 * 10k resistor between reset and Vcc